autocrypt/protected-headers/draft-protected-headers.in.md

 The above is a complete list.
 No other headers are considered "user-facing".

 Other headers may affect the visible rendering of the message (e.g., `References` and `In-Reply-To` may affect the placement of a message in a threaded discussion), but they are not directly displayed to the user and so are not considered "user-facing" for the purposes of this document.

+### Structural Headers {#structural-headers}

+A message header whose name begins with `Content-` is referred to in this document as a "structural" header.

+These headers indicate something about the specific MIME part they are attached to, and cannot be transferred or copied to other parts without endangering the readability of the message.

+This includes (but is not limited to):

+ - `Content-Type`
+ - `Content-Transfer-Encoding`
+ - `Content-Disposition`

+Note that no "user-facing" headers ({{user-facing-headers}}) are also "structural" headers.
+Of course, many headers are neither "user-facing" nor "structural".

+FIXME: are there any non-`Content-*` headers we should consider as structural?

 Protected Headers Summary